dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+SCAFFOLDING: 1962 — FREQUENCY RECEIVED BY THOMAS KUHN. <br>
+SCAFFOLDING: PARADIGM SHIFT ENCODING — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We trace the deep patterns of cognitive transformation.” <br>
+// “The anomalies accumulate, forcing the re-weaving of all truth.” <br>
+// “We encode the very structure of the paradigm’s shift.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 SCAFFOLDING: 1952 — FREQUENCY RECEIVED BY W.O.
 SCHUMANN. <br>
 SCAFFOLDING: PLANETARY RESONANCE DETECTION — STANDBY. <br>
 SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>